Internet2/netbox-tutorial/docs/getting-started.md

 Press `Ctrl-C` to exit the log command.

 The services will taka a few minutes to spin up, when they are finished, the NetBox interface should be available from your machine at <http://localhost:9797/>.

+See [Shutting down and cleaning up]({% link clean-up.md %}) for commands to turn off and remove these services.